UberGuidoZ/Flipper/Sub-GHz/Settings/ReadMe.md

 **NOTE: Going outside the supported frequencies may DAMAGE YOUR FLIPPER AMP.<br>
 Please understand what you're doing if trying to break out of official frequencies.**

-You'll need to edit some code and recompile if you want to break outside of the officially supported frequencies. ([Hint here...](https://github.com/flipperdevices/flipperzero-firmware/pull/1287/files))
+You'll need to edit some code and recompile if you want to break outside of the officially supported frequencies.
+[Proceed with caution.](https://github.com/UberGuidoZ/Flipper/blob/main/Sub-GHz/Restaurant_Pagers/SubGHz_changes.md)

 # CAUTION within 402-408 range!<br>Medical devices can operate here.